 Procedure

 This topic uses a pay-as-you-go standard Global Accelerator instance as an example to describe how to configure Global Accelerator to accelerate access to OSS resources.
-Before you create a pay-as-you-go standard Global Accelerator instance, take note of the following information:
+Before you create a pay-as-you-go standard Global Accelerator instance, note the following information:

 GA instances use the pay-by-data-transfer metering method.
 You do not need to associate a basic bandwidth plan with pay-as-you-go GA instances.
 The billing of data transfer over the GA network is managed by Cloud Data Transfer (CDT).
 For more information, see Pay-by-data-transfer.